hashicorp/nomad/website/source/docs/schedulers.html.md

 should be present on every node in the cluster.
 Since these tasks are managed by Nomad, they can take advantage of job updating, rolling deploys, service discovery and more.

+Since Nomad 0.9, the system scheduler will preempt eligible lower priority tasks running on a node if there isn't enough capacity to place a system job.
+See [preemption](/docs/internals/scheduling/preemption.html) for details on how tasks that get preempted are chosen.